 Zip-top bags may be used to store the carcass.
 Carrot peels, onion skin, and celery pieces may be stored in the bag if you plan to prepare a lot.

 To make a flavorful stock, just cook them all together.
 Alternatively, if you want, you may create a pot of turkey stock straight immediately.

 The broth may be stored in the refrigerator for up to four days, but it can be frozen for an infinite period of time.
-Smaller containers (even an ice tray) may be used to keep the broth on hand when you need it.
+Smaller containers (even an ice tray) may keep the broth on hand when needed.

 Homemade stock is an essential ingredient for preparing soup, and it’s much better than anything you can purchase in a supermarket.

 Things to remember

 You should also keep in mind these extra tips: